multimeric/pokemontcgscraper/readme.md

 If the scraper encounters a pokemon card, it outputs objects with the following fields

+ * `id`: The unique identifier used by pokemon.com for this card based on the card's set, e.g. "bw7/31",
+ * `image`: The image URL for the card on pokemon.com, e.g. "http://assets21.pokemon.com/assets/cms2/img/cards/web/BW7/BW7_EN_31.png",
  * `name`: The pokemon's name, e.g. "Blastoise",
  * `type`: The specific of card, e.g. "Stage 2 Pokémon",
  * `superType`: The general type of card, e.g. "Pokémon",